IrisDimensions/rrtoverworld/README.md

 RePixelatedMC's Remastered Terrain, Overworld Edition made with the _**Iris Dimension Engine**_

 **Intoduction**
 RRT Overworld is a more vanilla friendly pack while still trying to keep a good and fresh look to the overworld dimension with large mountains and a lot of place to build bases.
-Sadly RRT Overworld doesnt yet feature the ancient city and the ocean monument but that will be coming in the near future.
-But it does feature a woodland mansion.
+RRT Overworld does feature a woodland mansion and a ocean monument what the Overworld pack currently doesn't have.

 **How to install?**
 Very simple!
 Just run the `/iris download pack=rrtoverworld branch=main` command and the server should automatically restart after a little while if it doesnt restart it manually.